nhn/tui.editor/apps/editor/docs/extended-autolinks.md

 ## Extended Autolinks Configuration
 The Extended Autolinks on Editor can be used by configuring the `extendedAutoLinks` option.
 If the `extendedAutoLinks` option is not otherwise defined, Editor will automatically configure the `false` value to make the Extended Autolinks be not worked internally.

-When we set the `extendedAutoLinks` value to explicitly declare it `true` value, the nodes which follow the Extended Autolinks specification can be parsed as link node on Editor.
+When we set the `extendedAutoLinks` value to explicitly declare it `true` value, the nodes which follow the Extended Autolinks specification can be parsed as the link node on Editor.

 ```js
 const editor = new toastui.Editor({